GerHobbelt/libassert/README.md

 numbers, should all be printed as you'd expect.
 Additionally containers, tuples, std::optional, smart pointers, etc. are all stringified to show as much information as possible.
 If a user defined type overloads `operator<<(std::ostream& o, const S& s)`, that overload will be called.
 Otherwise it a default message will be printed.
-Additionally, a stringification customiztaion point is provided:
+Additionally, a stringification customization point is provided:

 ```cpp
 template<> struct libassert::stringifier<MyObject> {